pricewaiter/docs/_platforms/magento.md

 7. Log in to your Magento Admin Panel and navigate to __"System"__ -> __"Configuration"__.
 8. In the left-hand navigation, under the __"SALES"__ heading, click __"PriceWaiter"__.
 9. Enable the extension by changing __"Enabled"__ to "Yes", and copy and pasting your API Key into the __"API Key"__ box, then click __"Save Config"__.

+If you prefer to download a tar file of our extension directly, visit our [github releases page](https://github.com/pricewaiter/magento/releases)

 ### Enabling Product Data Lookups for existing stores